 Rapid advancements in the area of sensors, antennas, and high-speed interconnects will enable medical devices to take full advantage of 5G technology, and simple, less regulated medical devices will evolve into more complex, highly regulated devices that can provide mobility, convenience, and enhanced medical communication for users and healthcare providers.

-Sensors are essential components of Iot nad MIOT and include sensors like mobile phone sensors, chemical / biosensors, EO/infrared sensors, environment sensors, Chemical and Biological sensors, medical sensors, Radar, Sonar, and RFID.
-Applications may also include navigational sensors like GPS, accelerometers, gyroscopes, and IMUs.
+Sensors are essential components of MIOT and include sensors like mobile phone sensors, chemical/biosensors, EO/infrared sensors, environment sensors, Chemical and Biological sensors, medical sensors, and RFID.

 The sensors and actuators should be small size, low in cost, and generally have limited memory and computing capability.
 The advances in MEMS, Nanotechnology and Biotechnology need to be leveraged to develop nanoscale and energy efficient sensors and actuators.
 There is requirement for software such as operating systems that are deployable in low-power IoT devices and support device connectivity.